noahze01/IoT-vulnerable/Tenda/O3v2.0/AdvSetLanip.md

 ## Technical details

-- The `AdvSetLanip` endpoint accepts a POST parameter `lanIp` and calls `SetValue("lan.ip", v13)` without enforcing a maximum length or sanitizing shell metacharacters.
+- The `AdvSetLanip` endpoint accepts a POST parameter `ip` and calls `SetValue("lan.ip", v13)` without enforcing a maximum length or sanitizing shell metacharacters.
 - Condition: For the program to execute this branch, the value of the POST parameter "lanType" must not be set to "Static".

 ![](https://raw.githubusercontent.com/abcdefg-png/images2/main/%E5%B1%80%E9%83%A8%E6%88%AA%E5%8F%96_20251011_100849.png)